lmcai/PhyloHerb/README.md

 #### 4. Assembly algorithm explained

 PhyloHerb will filter, select, and order BLAST hits for each reference gene.
 Below is an example from Cai et al (2022, unpublished), where a genome skimming assembly was mapped to a CDS reference, thus all BLAST hits were fragmented (likely exons).
-PhyloHerb will remove duplicate hits and select the optimum hits for each 'exon' based on evalues.
+PhyloHerb will remove duplicates and select the optimum hit for each 'exon' based on evalues.

 Raw BLAST result:
 ```